 So what will?

 Business and government organizations know that instituting large-scale changes can be so challenging that they actually bring in outside firms that specialize in organizational change management to help them implement new tools and policies.

-Administrators and teacher leaders can use some of the same strategies to get teachers on board with their STEM and EdTech purchases so that they get used and students can benefit.
+Administrators and teacher leaders can use some of the same strategies to get teachers on board with their STEAM, coding, and EdTech purchases so that they get used and students can benefit.

 Change is hard…but not impossible